-There are several possible risks on the horizon, around 70 countries will have elections and 55% of world population will see votes, any post-election policy changes in those countries can have impact on global trade relations.
-Other geopolitical tensions like wider war within Middle East region due to Israel-Palestine conflict and Russia-Ukraine war may disrupt global stability and impact crude oil prices, freight rates, commodity prices, global trade, and investor confidence.
+There are several possible risks on the horizon, the major being US tariff, still around 70 countries will have elections, and any post-election policy changes in those countries can have impact on global trade relations.
+Other geopolitical tensions like ongoing Russia- Ukraine war continues to disrupt global stability and impact crude oil prices, freight rates, commodity prices, global trade, and investor confidence.
 India faces risks from food supply shocks due to adverse weather or distribution disruptions, affecting inflation and economic stability.
 Despite these risks, India's economy has been resilient, with robust GDP growth and positive sentiment.